Bob Ludwig: Work

-Ludwig cites his most musically satisfying projects as: the CD reissue of Music From Big Pink (The Band), There's a Riot Goin' On (Sly and the Family Stone), Led Zeppelin II, Painted from Memory (Bacharach & Costello), Spirit (Jewel), Loreena McKennitt, and Ancient Voices of Children (George Crumb).

-Ludwig remains an active influence in the music industry.
-As a judge for the 8th and 10th-14th annual Independent Music Awards, his contributions helped assist the careers of upcoming independent artists.
+As a judge for the 8th and 10th-14th annual Independent Music Awards, Ludwig's contributions helped assist the careers of upcoming independent artists.
 Ludwig is active in the Audio Engineering Society and is a past chairman of the New York AES section.
-He was Co-Chair of the Producers and Engineers Wing for 5 years and is presently on the Advisory Council of the P&E Wing of National Academy of Recording Arts and Sciences.
+He was co-chair of the Producers and Engineers Wing for 5 years and is presently on the Advisory Council of the P&E Wing of National Academy of Recording Arts and Sciences.

+On July 2, 2023, Ludwig announced that he had retired and had closed Gateway Mastering: "Music has always been my love.
+I’ll miss you and the whole music community with whom I’ve worked.
+I wake up every day enjoying what I do, which has been such a blessing.
+It’s been an extraordinary experience to work with you all these years."

+Ludwig ended his career with 7,892 credits listed on the Discogs database and is listed on that database as the most collected individual or group in the music industry, performing artists included.